 This paper puts forward a sort of optimal node deployment scheme of pipeline monitoring sensor networks to lower the network node energy consumption and prolong network lifetime.
 Network cost-lifetime is adopted as the optimization objective.
 The relationship among network size, node spacing and data transmission structure is intensively analyzed.
 And a mathematical model of network deployment optimization problem is set up, which is solved using hybrid genetic algorithm.
 The algorithm amends the infeasible solution with external function method.
 In the meantime, the simulated annealing operator is used in the algorithm to enhance the searching capability.
 Theoretical analysis and experiment result show that compared with existing node deployment schemes, the new scheme not only reduces node energy consumption and balances network load, but also benefits network lifetime.

-Yu, Y, Wu, Y, Guo, X, Feng, R & Wan, J 2011, 'A Probabilistic Approach for Energy Efficient Data Transmission in Pipeline Monitoring Sensor Networks', Procedia Engineering, vol. 24, pp. 64-68.View/Download from: UTS OPUS or Publisher's site
+Yu, Y, Wu, Y, Guo, X, Feng, R & Wan, J 2011, 'A Probabilistic Approach for Energy Efficient Data Transmission in Pipeline Monitoring Sensor Networks', Procedia Engineering, vol. 24, pp. 64-68.View/Download from: Publisher's site

 Lifetime network is the main considering problem when deploying wireless sensor networks for integrity monitoring of pipeline infrastructures.
 And the low network lifetime is always caused by the unbalanced energy consumption in the monitoring networks.
 So in this paper, a sort of data transmission approach based on probabilistic model is put forward to solve the energy consumption unbalanced and enhance the network lifetime.
 The optimal problem for